Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 What type of CBD is it?

 Since CBD is currently the big buzzword in health, you’ll see those three letters on many products.
-Before investing in one, you need to know the differences between CBD Isolate extracts and whole-plant or full-spectrum hemp extracts, as each has different effects and benefits.
-Let’s go over the differences:
+Before investing in one, you need to know the differences between CBD Isolate extracts or full-spectrum hemp extracts.

 Types of CBD

 Pure CBD or CBD Isolate: Pure CBD products isolate the CBD (cannabinol) found within hemp extract to ensure no other cannabinoids, including THC, are included.
 These products allow you to personalize the level of CBD in your daily routine to support overall wellness without any of the other cannabinoids found in hemp.
-Check out our blog post on if CBD can show up on a drug test for more information on why CBD Isolate can decrease your chances of a positive drug test while using CBD.
+Some people may take an isolate to avoid failing a drug screening.
+Check out our blog post titled CBD can show up on a drug test.
+One drawback is that isolates are a single cannabinoid out of the 100 plus cannabinoids found in full-spectrum hemp extract.

 Full-Spectrum CBD: While CBD can assist in many healthy processes within the body, pairing cannabidiol with its fellow phytocannabinoids naturally occurring in hemp can support the body even further.
 Full-spectrum hemp extract with naturally occurring CBD utilizes every cannabinoid found in the hemp plant to deliver the most benefits possible by taking advantage of what’s called the “Entourage Effect.”